Saint David's School (New York City)

 Saint David's School is an independent primary and pre-primary school for boys on the Upper East Side of Manhattan, New York City.

 The school educates boys from pre-kindergarten through to eighth grade.
 Saint David's was founded in 1951.
 The current headmaster is P. David O'Halloran.

 History

-St. David’s was originally the home of Ruth Hunter Cutting, daughter of Robert Fulton Cutting, known as a prominent financier (he and his brother William Bayard Cutting brought the sugar beet industry to the United States), philanthropist and as “the first citizen of New York.”
+Saint David’s was originally the home of Ruth Hunter Cutting, daughter of Robert Fulton Cutting, known as a prominent financier (he and his brother William Bayard Cutting brought the sugar beet industry to the United States), philanthropist and as "the first citizen of New York".

 The school officially opened on February 5, 1951, and Saint David's began with one teacher and four students.
 Its purpose, according to its nine founding families, was "to provide a sound substantial education for the growing boy, equal to the best, derived from institutions of a similar level."

 While a school in the Roman Catholic tradition, Saint David's has always been lay-run and independent.

 Chaplains that serve and have served the school are: Msgr.
 Thomas Leonard (1968–2003), Rev. Stephen Katsourous, S.J.
 (2003–2011) Rev. Patrick Bonner, S.T.B., M.S., J.C.L., and Father Christopher Keenan.

 In the decades since its founding, Saint David's has undertaken several expansions, adding facilities for its academic and athletics programs.
 Today, the school community includes 400 students and more than 130 faculty and staff.

 Academics

 Saint David's School is accredited by the New York State Association of Independent Schools, the National Association of Independent Schools, and the Educational Records Bureau.

-Boys have largely moved onto day schools in New York City, such as Regis or Collegiate, while others moved onto boarding schools; boys have gone to Deerfield Academy, Kent School, Trinity-Pawling School, Phillips Exeter, Choate Rosemary Hall, Lawrenceville School, and Phillips Andover.
+Boys have largely moved onto day schools in New York City, including Regis High School or Collegiate School, while others moved onto boarding schools; boys have gone to Deerfield Academy, Kent School, Trinity-Pawling School, Phillips Exeter Academy, Choate Rosemary Hall, Lawrenceville School, and Phillips Academy (Andover).